 A leading Oil Operator with a large installation in the North Sea had a requirement to automate part of their back-up taking process.
 Secure backups of all software and configurations on the platform were already being taken and stored in Asset Guardian, however this was only being done manually.

-Their existing Asset Guardian solution consisted of an onshore Master server and an offshore Slave server.
+Their existing Asset Guardian solution consisted of an onshore Leader server and an offshore Follower server.
 Files backed up offshore were safely copied and stored onshore.
 The platform, like all installations of this type had a Central Control Room (CCR) where the operators controlled the installation via a DCS (Distributed Control System).
 The DCS required regular backups of system software and configuration data, and rather than backups being taken on an ad hoc manual basis it was decided that the DCS would have a new automated process applied to it.

 As the software was already being backed up to Asset Guardian it seemed logical that it would be the solution used to implement the automatic back-up process in.

 A simple script set up on the DCS that was already being used to take backups was modified to push files from the DCS server to the Asset Guardian server zone.
 From there Asset Guardian handled the rest of the process and once the files were uploaded they would be sent to the other server via the standard ‘AG Sync’ process.